Canadian-Wildlife-Federation/abfishpass/README.md

 * Modelled crossings with strahler_order >= 6 are classified as sub_type of bridge and a passability status of PASSABLE
 * Updated barriers table that now includes modelled crossing that occur on streams with strahler order < 6

 ---
-#### 4 - Mainstems
+#### 4 - Load Assessment Data

-Computes mainstems based on names of streams and longest upstream length.
+This script loads assessment data for the watershed, joins it with modelled crossings based on the join_distance parameter in config.ini, loads the joined crossings to a crossings table, then loads these crossings to the barriers table.

 **Script**

-compute_mainstems.py
+load_assessment_data.py -c config.ini [watershedid] -user [username] -password [password]

+**Input Requirements**

+* Streams table
+* Modelled crossings table
+* Barriers table

+**Output**

+* A new assessed crossings table which contains the assessment data for the watershed
+* A new crossings table which contains all assessed crossings and modelled crossings
+* Updated barriers table that now includes all assessed and modelled stream crossings

+---
+#### 5 - Mainstems

+This script computes mainstems based on names of streams and longest upstream length.

+**Script**

+compute_mainstems.py -c config.ini [watershedid] -user [username] -password [password]

 **Input Requirements**